-Ok, you know that crystallization experiment where you stick a pipe cleaner into a jar of borax and hot water, and crystals form all over the pipe cleaner?
+Ok, you know that crystal experiment where you put a pipe cleaner into a jar of borax and hot water, and crystals form all over the pipe cleaner?
 If you’re not familiar with it, check out our icicle ornaments to see what I’m talking about.

 I really didn’t know if the borax experiment would work with rocks.
 Would the crystals actually form on a stone?
 I wasn’t sure, but I figured it was worth a try.